Filtrations and Buildings: -filtrations on reductive groups

-If $S$ is irreducible and geometrically unibranch, then so are the connected components of $\mathbb{O}(G)$.
-Over each of them, the facet map $F:\mathbb{C}^{\Gamma}(G)\rightarrow\mathbb{O}(G)$ is then merely an infinite disjoint union of finite étale covers, see Lemma~\ref{lem:StructQuasIsoTwistedSch}.
+If $S$ is irreducible and geometrically unibranch or local henselian, then so are the connected components of $\mathbb{O}(G)$ by \cite[18.10.1 and 18.5.10]{EGA4.4}.
+Over each of them, the facet map $F:\mathbb{C}^{\Gamma}(G)\rightarrow\mathbb{O}(G)$ is then merely an infinite disjoint union of connected finite étale covers, see lemma~\ref{lem:StructQuasIsoTwistedSch}.
 The same decomposition then also holds for its pull-backs over $\mathbb{P}(G)$ or $\mathbb{OPP}(G)$.

 For an $S$-scheme $T$ and morphisms $x,y:\mathbb{D}_{T}(\Gamma)\rightarrow G_{T}$, we have